 proposed literacy test to restrict immigration, 1897

-Sadly, this statement is no less true in 2013 than it was in 1897.
+Sadly, this statement is no less true today than it was in 1897.
 Seen from today’s vantage point, it can be easy to forget that Germans were once derided for not speaking English, Eastern Europeans were considered inferior to real “white” people, and Mexicans have been an integral part of the social and economic fabric of the U.S. for more than 200 years.

 Immigrant Struggles, Immigrant Gifts chronicles the experience of 11 immigrant groups in the U.S. written by 11 experts in their respective fields.